If you haven’t already, be sure to read over the basic considerations that go into beginning beekeeping .

 Warre hives require less regular maintenance because management is done box by box, versus bar by bar or frame by frame.
 Warre keepers are the most hands off beekeepers, allowing bees to manage themselves, as they have for millions of years and still do in feral colonies.

-Compared to other box style hives such as the Langstroth, Warre hives are narrower.
+Compared to other box style hives such as the Langstroth, Warre boxes are narrower and shorter.
 This means the boxes are smaller and lighter, generally about 30-40 lbs when full of honey.
 The management philosophy of a Warre is something Abbé Warré himself developed and makes Warré management easier to navigate.

 Bees prefer and need fresh new comb, as environmental toxins and chemicals accumulate in comb, as discovered by entomologist Maryann Frazier at Penn State.